Cross-Model Comparative Loss for Enhancing Neuronal Utility in Language Understanding: Experiments

 \subsubsection{Models \& Training}

-We follow simple but effective RC models based on PLMs~\cite{devlin2019bert,clark2020electra,beltagy2020longformer}, which take as input a concatenation of the question and the context and use a linear layer to predict the start and end positions of the answer.
+We follow simple but effective RC models based on PLMs~\cite{devlin2019bert,liu2019roberta,clark2020electra,lan2020albert,beltagy2020longformer}, which take as input a concatenation of the question and the context and use a linear layer to predict the start and end positions of the answer.
 And we use cross-entropy of answer boundaries as the task-specific loss function following~\cite{devlin2019bert} and use a learning rate warmup over the first 10\% steps.
-For SQuAD, we use the popular BERT~\cite{devlin2019bert} and ELECTRA~\cite{clark2020electra} with a maximum sequence length of 512 as the backbone, both of which have successively achieved top rankings in multiple QA benchmarks~\cite{rajpurkar2016squad,rajpurkar2018squad2,yang2018hotpotqa}.
+For SQuAD, we use the popular BERT~\cite{devlin2019bert}, RoBERTa~\cite{liu2019roberta}, ELECTRA~\cite{clark2020electra} and ALBERT~\cite{lan2020albert} with a maximum sequence length of 512 as the backbone, all of which have successively achieved top rankings in multiple QA benchmarks~\cite{rajpurkar2016squad,rajpurkar2018squad2,yang2018hotpotqa}.
 We first tune the learning rate in range \{1e-5, 3e-5, 5e-5, 8e-5, 1e-4, 2e-4\}, batch size in \{8, 12, 32\} and number of epochs in \{1, 2, 3\} for baseline models.
 Then, setting $c=2$, we take these hyperparameters along and train our models using the comparative loss with two CmpDrop.
 For HotpotQA, we use the state-of-the-art Longformer~\cite{beltagy2020longformer} with a maximum sequence length of 2048 as the backbone, which is fed with the format \texttt{<s> [YES] [NO] [Q] question </s> [T] title$_1$ [P] paragraph$_1$ $\cdots$ [T] title$_{10}$ [P] paragraph$_{10}$ </s>}.
 The special tokens \texttt{[YES]}/\texttt{[NO]}, \texttt{[Q]}, \texttt{[T]}, and \texttt{[P]} represent yes/no answers and the beginning of questions, titles, and paragraphs, respectively.
 Similarly, we select the learning rate in \{1e-5, 3e-5\}, batch size in \{6, 9, 12\} and number of epochs in \{3, 5, 8\} for the baseline model.
 We then train our models with three comparative losses respectively, the first two applying one CmpDrop/CmpCrop ($c=1$), while the third applying one CmpCrop followed by one CmpDrop ($c=2$).
+Besides, inheriting common hyperparameters and searching for coefficient weights $\alpha$ in \{0.1, 0.5, 1, 1.5\}, we also implement R-Drop~\cite{liang2021} as a competitor to CmpDrop.